Romanian-Solana-Developer-Program-C3/C3_Comets_Panta_Robert/README.md

 - **Efficient Token Exchange:** The program facilitates the secure transfer of tokens between users, ensuring that the exchange process is seamless and efficient.

+- **Cross Program Invocation (CPI):** The program uses CPI to call the transfer_checked function from the TokenProgram, enabling secure token transfers between accounts.
+This allows the escrow program to interact with other on-chain programs to manage token transfers, enhancing flexibility and security.

 ## Laboratory 8 🎟️
 ### Lottery